Digital Marketing vs. Digital Advertising - Choosing the Right One

 Is there a significant difference between digital marketing and digital advertising, or is it just “You say to-may-toe, I say to-mah-toe” semantics?
 Does it matter to online businesses?

 Stripping away the word digital from each leaves us with marketing and advertising.
 As it turns out, there is a substantial difference between the two, and it does matter if you want more traffic and conversions online.
 Although most people tend to use these terms interchangeably, they are not the same.

 This article will provide you with the right definitions for both.
 Then we’ll delve into which is the best choice for online companies.
-Let’s tackle the definitions first.
+To learn more about digital marketing agencies, check out this resource on what a digital marketing agency can do for you.
+For now let’s tackle the definitions first.

 Defining Brand or eCommerce Marketing